izankhan08/task-3-strapi/README.md

 Created a public GitHub repository for the project.
 Followed a PR-based workflow by creating a feature branch and raising a Pull Request against main.
 ## Pull Request
-This change is added via feature branch to create a pull request.